- Always show heightened respect to those who are older than you. It’s common to adopt a more formal demeanour.

 - Offer to remove your coat and shoes before entering the house.
 You may be provided slippers to wear instead.

 - Expect to be offered tea or coffee along with some food.
-If you arrive to the house around the time of lunch or dinner, you may be invited to stay for the family meal.
+If you arrive at the house around the time of lunch or dinner, you may be invited to stay for the family meal.
 Try to reciprocate these same gestures if inviting Russians over to your own home.

 - You should accept all food and drink offered to you if possible.